yoyotv/YOLO-project/small_object_detection/README.md

 * It is able to start training from imagenet + coco + voc pretrained weight

-500 pictures for training, 150 for testing.
+NWPU VHR-10 500 pictures for training, 150 for testing.

 ### yolov3
 Iteration : 14651